jprotzman/signalk-venus-tanks-plugin/README.md

 tanks then you must configure each tank explicitly in the following way.

-__pdjr-skplugin-venus-tanks__ is configured through the Signal K plugin configuration interface.
-Navigate to _Server->Plugin config_ and select the _Venus tanks_ tab.

-The plugin configuration page consists of a list of Signal K tank specifications, each consisting of a *path* to a particular tank in the Signal K tree and an associated (multiplication) *factor* which can be used to adjust the capacity value reported by Signal K.
+1. Login to your Signal K dashboard and navigate to _Server->Plugin config_->_Venus tanks_.

+2. Add entries to the *Tanks* list, one for each tank you want the plugin to process.
+   Each tank entry consists of *path* and *factor* settings.

+   *path* specifies the Signal K tank path of the tank being configured and must be of the form 'tanks.*fluid-type*__.__*tank-instance*'.

+   *factor* must be a decimal value greater than or equal to 0.0 (it defaults to 1.0).
-This latter feature is useful when individual tank sensor monitors are poorly configured or report in non-standard ways: some perhaps returning volume in litres, others in cubic-metres.
+   This feature is useful when individual tank sensor monitors are poorly configured or report in non-standard ways: some perhaps returning volume in litres, others in cubic-metres.
    Venus OS expects tank capacity to be reported in litres.
-The factor value defaults to 1.0.

-The tank list is initially empty: a condition which the plugin treats as an invitation to create and maintain dbus services for all tank paths reported in Signal K using a capacity *factor* of 1.0.

-If the list is not empty, then only those tanks identified in the list will be processed.
-Each tank *path* entry must consist of a Signal K tank path of the form 'tanks.*fluid-type*__.__*tank-instance*' and *factor* must be a decimal value greater than or equal to 0.0 (it defaults to 1.0).

-You may need to restart Signal K after making any configuration changes.

-The plugin will indicate its status in the Signal K dashboard.
+3. When you specified all the tanks you wish the plugin to process, update the configuration.

+4. Reboot Signal K.

+You can revert to the default of processing all tanks by restoring the tank list to empty.

+## Reviewing operation in Venus OS

 Once the plugin is installed, configured and working you can log into your Venus host and check things out.

 On my five-tank system, for example:
 ```
 $> dbus-spy